jmbredenberg/Mafia-rules/README.md

 _Unacceptable locations_ are things like: The entire infinite (too large.
 I'd split it into 3rds), Mass ave, Outside East Campus (too vague - something like a 4' by 4' box outside the Goodale entrance of EC would be fine, though).

-##Mafia: (2 mafia in game)
+##Mafia: (5 mafia in game)

 The following powers are all usable by mafia, and can be used in combination with each other.

 Mafia typically needs to find someone in person and touch them in order to kill them.
 Three exceptions are:

-1. if they are in their own private room but their door is open, the mafia can stand in the doorway and say "I kill you one, I kill you two, I kill you three, BANG/KABOOM."
+1. If they are in their own private room but their door is open, the mafia can stand in the doorway and say "I kill you one, I kill you two, I kill you three, BANG/KABOOM."
 They may not interrupt this incant, they may not slam the door in the mafia's face, they may not jump out their window, but they are free to make any communications they want otherwise while the mafia chants.

 2. Poisons (see below)